-The study of genocide has been appropriate in emphasizing the centrality of the Holocaust yet other preceding episodes of mass violence are of great significance.
+The study of genocide has been appropriate in emphasizing the centrality of the Holocaust; yet, other preceding episodes of mass violence are of great significance.
 Taking a transnational and transhistorical approach, this volume redresses and replaces the silencing of the Armenian Genocide.

-Scholarship relating to the history of denial, comparative approaches in the deportations and killings of Greeks and Armenians during World War I, and women’s histories during the genocide and post-genocide proliferated during the centennial of the Armenian Genocide in 2015.
-Collectively, however, these studies have not been enough to offer a comprehensive account of the historical record, documentation, and interpretation of events during 1915-16.
+Scholarship relating to the history of denial, comparative approaches in the deportations and killings of Greeks and Armenians during the First World War, and women’s histories during the genocide and post-genocide proliferated during the centennial of the Armenian Genocide in 2015.
+Collectively, however, these studies have not been enough to offer a comprehensive account of the historical record, documentation, and interpretation of events during 1915-1916.
 This study seeks to bridge the gap, by unsettling nationalist narratives and addressing areas such as aesthetics, gender, and sexuality.
 By bringing forward various dimensions of the human experience, including the political, socioeconomic, cultural, social, gendered, and legal contexts within which such silencing occurred, the essays address the methodological silences and processes of selectivity and exclusion in scholarship on the Armenian Genocide.

 The interdisciplinary approach makes Critical Approaches to Genocide a useful resource for all students and scholars interested in the Armenian Genocide and memory studies.

-Preface II.
-Trauma and Genocide Studies in Contested Terrains
+I Hülya Adak.
+"Trauma and Genocide Studies in Contested Terrains"

 New Methodologies and Directions in Armenian and Genocide Studies

-2. Eastern Turkey: The Known, The Unknown, The Disputed and The Desired
+2. Eastern Turkey: The Known, the Unknown, the Disputed, and the Desired

 3. Time and Space Problematic in Studying Genocide: The Armenian Case

-Part 2: Repertoires of Violence and Demographic Engineering
+Repertoires of Violence and Demographic Engineering

 5. Transmitting Ottomanism: Revolution, Diaspora, and the Legacies of Imperial Reform

-7. The Multiple Narratives of the Assyrian Genocide
+6. The Multiple Narratives of the Assyrian Genocide

-9. Challenges of Humanism: Johannes Lepsius (1858–1926)
+8. Challenges of Humanitarianism: Johannes Lepsius (1858–1926)

-Part 3: Aesthetics, Linguistic Pluralism and Memory
+Aesthetics, Linguistic Pluralism and Memory

-11. Between Communication and Miscommunication: An Essay on the Role and Representation of Language in Survivor Testimonies
+10. Between Communication and Miscommunication: An Essay on the Role and Representation of Language in Survivor Testimonies

-12. Storation: A Small Guide to Undoing Restoration
+11. Storation: A Small Guide to Undoing Restoration

-Part 4: Gender and Sexuality
+Gender and Sexuality

 13. Finding Place in Exile: Queer Armenian Voices Speak

-Part 5: Higher Education and Genocide Commemorations in Contemporary Turkey
+Higher Education and Genocide Commemorations in Contemporary Turkey

-16. Skeletons in the Turkish Closet: Remembering the Armenian Genocide
+15. Skeletons in the Turkish Closet: Remembering the Armenian Genocide

-17. Commemorating the Armenian Genocide: Spatial Politics of Memory in Post-Imperial Istanbul
+16. Commemorating the Armenian Genocide: Spatial Politics of Memory in Post-Imperial Istanbul